tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <Student3> You can try to use open-source invoicing software that works in Portugal.
 <LeadDev> Só tem lixinho.
 Rotinas, interfaces, tabelas, automações, base de dados, relatórios, e-mail, SMS, notificações, datas, horas, contas, visualizações, pagamentos, impressões.
 <Student> That's how surveillance works.
 Everything you do ends up on a receipt for some guy with a tie and a Parker pen.
+<SeniorDev> It's more than that.
+It's your identity, your digital footprint, your communication with the public, evidence that puts people in jail, proof of contribution, distribution of wealth, taxes that fund all our services.
+<Student2> Bottlenecks that get solved.
+<Student3> The meat and bones of all our logistics that put food on your table, clothes on your back and furniture in your house.